uwmadison-chm/paper-fin-lott-2020/README.txt

 ## TODO

-- ABR
-- comparison statistics
+- group level comparison statistics
-  - practitioners to themselves
+  - practitioners to themselves on different sessions
   - practitioners to each other
   - practitioners to controls